UBC-DSCI/introduction-to-datascience-python/source/viz.md

 The `date_measured` column holds the date the measurement was taken, and is of type `datetime64`.
-The `ppm` column holds the value of CO$_{\text{2}}$ in parts per million that was measured on each date, and is type `float64`.
+The `ppm` column holds the value of CO$_{\text{2}}$ in parts per million that was measured on each date, and is type `float64`; this is the usual type for decimal numbers.

 > **Note:** `read_csv` was able to parse the `date_measured` column into the
 > `datetime` vector type because it was entered